annayqho/TheCannon/README.rst

 have been made.
 A list of these changes will be outlined in Ho et al.
 (in prep.)

-Documentation for The Cannon can be found at annayqho.github.io/TheCannon/
+Documentation for The Cannon can be found here_.

+.. _here: annayqho.github.io/TheCannon/

 Authors
 -------